TeeWrath/learning-django/README.md

 # Learning Django
-Suff I did while learning Django Framework
+Code samples of all the stuff I did while learning Django Framework